lavary/crunz/README.md

 # Crunz

-Create a cron job once and for all, manage the rest right from the code.
+Install a cron job once and for all, manage the rest right from the code.

 ![Version](http://img.shields.io/badge/Version-v1.0-ff69b4.svg?style=flat-square)